 Visit Bear Lake: Location and Direction

-The crown jewel of Rocky Mountain National Park sits along the Bear Lake Road, approximately 13 miles (9 miles if walking) from Estes Park.
+The crown jewel of Rocky Mountain National Park sits along the Bear Lake Corridor Road, approximately 13 miles (9 miles if walking) from Estes Park.
 The paved route snakes through the park, presenting astonishing views before swirling into the Bear Lake parking lot.

-Here find a spot, which may be difficult during a busy season or latter in the day, and walk toward a shuttle stop.
+Here find a spot, which may be difficult during the busy season or latter in the day, and walk toward a shuttle stop.
 Follow the path as it runs along a wooden pathway with the ranger station on its left.
 Keep to the right here and walk for 1-2 minutes.
 Bear Lake is located to your left.

 Bear Lake Road: Map and Driving Directions

 Spring is the best time to visit Bear Lake if witnessing the awakening of nature takes your breath away.
 The place slowly gets rid of its snowy chains.
 Young, fresh leaves cover the trees once again.
 More birds and animals return, filling the area with their sounds and smells.
 Free from snow, Bear Lake also sees more humans, hiking along the loop and soaking up the freshness of the place.

 Summer is the busiest time to visit Bear Lake.
 The travelers all over the world flock to Rocky Mountain National Park to enjoy its scenic hikes and lakes.
 For those who visit the Bear Lake area at this time, solitude and tranquility are things to dream of.
 Arriving early in the morning or late in the afternoon might make the difference.
 Yet you can hardly ever count on having the place all to yourself.